-This proof obligation is proved automatically in 12 minutes with less than 12000 proof steps.
-This particular method uses two loops to copy array data, which are not factored out by modularisation, so we consider this a relatively good result.
-Some modularisation using JAVA CARD API specification has been used in the proof (e.g., a method specification for JAVA CARD's setShort method, which makes use of the short_compose function symbol), however we have to point out here, that in case of proof obligations involving the throughout modality using method specifications is not possible in general, and in cases where it is possible it has to be used with caution.
+An important part of the precondition is the one saying that the strong invariant holds before the method is executed.
+This proof obligation is proved automatically in 12 minutes with less than 12 000 proof steps.
+This particular method uses two loops to copy array data, which were not factored out with modularisation, so we consider this a relatively good result.
+Modularisation has been used for some other, simple methods, however, we have to point out here, that in case of proof obligations involving the throughout modality and transactions using method specifications is not possible in general, and in cases where it is possible it has to be used with caution.